openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions.rst

 Create Content-Specific Discussion Topics
 ============================================

 To create a content-specific discussion topic, you add a discussion component to a unit.
 Typically, you do this while you are designing and creating your course in Studio.
 Follow the instructions in :ref:`Working with Discussion Components`.
 The result is a discussion topic associated with a unit and its content.

-A content-specific discussion topic is subject to the release date of the section that contains it.
-Students cannot contribute to a content-specific discussion topic until the containing section has been released.
+.. warning:: Follow the recommended steps to add discussion components.
+Do not create discussion topics by using the **Duplicate** button in Studio, and do not reference the same discussion ID in more than one place in your course.
+Duplicated discussion components will result in discussion topics containing the same conversations, even if learners post in different discussion topics.

+For more information about the visibility of content-specific discussion topics, see :ref:`Visibility of Discussion Topics`.

 .. note:: In courses with cohorts enabled, all content-specific discussion topics are divided by cohort when you first add them.
 Student posts to divided